DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

 https://www.tindie.com/products/tanner87661/dcc-interface-breakout-board-with-grove-port/

+**Build it in a case with a display!**

 And if you want to get into the development of DCCInspector-EX and why we recommend the circuits we do, and see how to add a display and put it in a neat little case, please visit DCC-EX team member Neil McKechnie's blog.
+This version has plans for a 3D printed case and uses an ESP32 development board with an OLED display attached.

 .. figure:: ../../_static/images/tools/neil_sniffer.png
    :align: center